harrisonwmitchell/harrisonwmitchell.github.io/_pages/research.md

   *European Economic Review* 158, 104524, 2023

 ## Working Papers
-  1. "[The Global Value of Cities](https://www.nber.org/system/files/working_papers/w34503/w34503.pdf)" (with Aakash Bhalothia, Gavin Engelstad, and Gaurav Khanna)
+  1. "[Delegation Risk and Implementation at Scale: Evidence from a Migration Loan Program in Bangladesh](/files/Paper_NLS_Evaluation.pdf)" (with Mushfiq Mobarak, Karim Naguib, Maira Emy Reimao, and Ashish Shenoy) Revise and resubmit, *Journal of Political Economy Microeconomics*
-  2. "[Delegation Risk and Implementation at Scale: Evidence from a Migration Loan Program in Bangladesh](/files/Paper_NLS_Evaluation.pdf)" (with Mushfiq Mobarak, Karim Naguib, Maira Emy Reimao, and Ashish Shenoy)
+  2. "[The Global Value of Cities](https://www.nber.org/system/files/working_papers/w34503/w34503.pdf)" (with Aakash Bhalothia, Gavin Engelstad, and Gaurav Khanna)

 ## Work in Progress